JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

 One of the best things to do when learning a programming language is to get familiar with its documentation.
 The link provided below is the python documentation for the print function. <br/>

 [Print Documentation](https://docs.python.org/3/library/functions.html?highlight=print#print)

+Try not to feel overwhelmed when you don't understand what you're looking at

+<h3> print(*objects, sep=' ', end='\n', file=None, flush=False) </h3>

+Let's break this down.

+The name of the function: print

+Anything inside the parenthesis: potential arguments/parameters

+<em>SIDENOTE: the difference between parameters and arguments. <br/>
+When talking about what you CAN pass into a function you are talking about PARAMETERS. <br/>
+When you actually DO pass things into a function, those things are called ARGUMENTS. <br/>